IanVS/prettier-plugin-sort-imports/README.md

-NOTE: These docs are for the upcoming version 4.0.
-View the [3.X readme](https://github.com/IanVS/prettier-plugin-sort-imports/tree/main#readme) for the latest stable release, or the [migration guide](https://github.com/IanVS/prettier-plugin-sort-imports/blob/next/docs/MIGRATION.md#migrating-from-v3xx-to-v4xx) for the changes so far.

 # Prettier plugin sort imports <!-- omit in toc -->

-A prettier plugin to sort import declarations by provided Regular Expression order.
+A prettier plugin to sort import declarations by provided Regular Expression order, while preserving side-effect import order.

-This was forked from [@trivago/prettier-plugin-sort-imports](https://github.com/trivago/prettier-plugin-sort-imports).

-The first change was preserving the order of [side-effect imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#import_a_module_for_its_side_effects_only) to avoid breaking situations where import-order has correctness implications (such as styles).

-Since then more critical features & fixes have been added, and the options have been simplified.

-**Features not currently supported by upstream:**
+This project is based on [@trivago/prettier-plugin-sort-imports](https://github.com/trivago/prettier-plugin-sort-imports), but adds additional features:

-- Do not re-order across side-effect imports
+- Does not re-order across side-effect imports
-- Combine imports from the same source
+- Combines imports from the same source
-- Combine type and value imports
+- Combines type and value imports (if `importOrderTypeScriptVersion` is set to `"4.5.0"` or higher)
-- Type import grouping with `<TYPES>` keyword
+- Groups type imports with `<TYPES>` keyword
-- Sorts node.js builtin modules to top
+- Sorts node.js builtin modules to top (configurable with `<BUILTIN_MODULES>` keyword)
-- Custom import order separation
+- Supports custom import order separation
+- Handles comments around imports correctly
+- Simplifies options for easier configuration

 [We welcome contributions!](./CONTRIBUTING.md)

-## Table of Contents
+## Table of Contents <!-- omit in toc -->

 - [Sample](#sample)
   - [Input](#input)